-Migraine and other vascular headaches: nature and symptom picture
+Migraine and headaches: nature and symptom picture

 Migraine is defined as a primary and disabling neurological disorder, in which the predominant symptom is the episodic and recurrent headache, being the main reason for consultation in a neurology service.